voteliquid/blog/_posts/2017-04-17-liquid-democracy-and-a-free-political-economy.md

 Join us.

-We're creating technology to allow liquid democracy at the local, state, and national level.
+We're creating technology to allow liquid democracy at the local, state, and national level, without constitutional amendments.

 Show your support [by signing up](https://united.vote).